 You can book your practical test in a number of ways:-

-2pass and DSA recommends all car and motorcycle test bookings are made via the official Gov UK website.
+2pass and DVSA (Driver and Vehicle Standards Agency) recommends all car and motorcycle test bookings are made via the official Gov UK website.

 The Gov UK website has an on-line booking system.